OT-CLOUD-KIT/terraform-gcp-gke/README.md

   [opstree_homepage]: https://opstree.github.io/
   [opstree_avatar]: https://img.cloudposse.com/150x150/https://github.com/opstree.png

-This Terraform configuration creates a Google Kubernetes Engine (GKE) cluster, optionally using an existing or new service account.
-It dynamically handles multiple clusters with custom node configurations, including machine type and disk size.
-The GKE service account is assigned necessary roles such as container.nodeServiceAccount and compute.instanceAdmin.v1.
-Additionally, the GKE service account is granted permissions to the control plane, allowing the cluster to function properly with required IAM roles.
+This Terraform configuration provisions multiple Google Kubernetes Engine (GKE) clusters, supporting both Standard and Autopilot modes based on input variables.
+For Standard clusters, it creates dedicated node pools with customizable machine types, disk sizes, and service accounts.
+The configuration allows either reusing an existing service account or creating a new one, and assigns all necessary IAM roles such as container.nodeServiceAccount, compute.instanceAdmin.v1, and iam.serviceAccountUser.
+It also grants GKE control plane permissions to the service account, ensuring proper authentication and operational access.

 ## Architecture